 Environmental hazards can cause lengthy delays on traditional building sites.
 Since modular buildings are constructed indoors and off-site, these delays are almost non-existent.
 This avoids the common, escalating costs of traditional builds.

 Without excessive site movements or weather issues, construction is fast and straightforward.

 A further benefit is the simultaneous preparation of the site’s ground and foundations.
 Module construction takes place at the same time as site preparation.
 The two are combined only at the end, saving significant time and money.

 This makes modular buildings possible to install on the site during school holidays.
-Your students and staff will benefit from this, minimising disruption and ensuring accommodation is ready on site when required.
+Your students and staff will benefit from this, minimising disruption and ensuring the accommodation is ready on-site when required.